rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 children.
 Schools will not be able to charge for the education of these children and will be able to apply their normal behaviour policy.

-### [4.8 ]{.number} Do schools which remain open have to accept temporary attendees?

-We encourage schools which remain open for their own registered pupils who are vulnerable or the children of critical workers to support the country’s response to the coronavirus outbreak by also providing temporary education and care for children whose own schools are closed.

-We have used legal powers to modify the definition of ‘pupil’ in law for such children in relation to registration requirements.
-This means there is no expectation that they will remain permanently at any school they attend temporarily because of measures taken in response to coronavirus.

-Schools should not apply their admission arrangements in temporarily offering places to such children and they should not register them as pupils.
-These children should return to their normal school as soon as it reopens.

-### [4.9 ]{.number} What else needs to happen if a child is attending a different setting than usual?
+### [3.6 ]{.number} What else needs to happen if a child is attending a different setting than usual?

 Important information should be provided on day one, including emergency contact details, dietary requirements and medical needs to safeguard the health, safety and welfare of children.

-### [4.10 ]{.number} If children are attending an alternative setting, will transport be provided?
+### [3.7 ]{.number} If children are attending an alternative setting, will transport be provided?

-Home to school transport provided or organised by schools, trusts or local authorities varies widely.
-Schools, trusts and local authorities should work together and with relevant transport providers to put in place arrangements which fit the local circumstances, including the measures being put in place to reduce contact.
+We will work closely with local authorities to put the necessary arrangements in place to support children.

-### [4.11 ]{.number} What is expected of schools in terms of opening hours?
+### [3.8 ]{.number} What is expected of schools in terms of opening hours?

 We expect schools to operate for their normal hours.
 Where possible, we would encourage breakfast club and after school provision, to help support the children of workers critical to the coronavirus response.

-### [4.12 ]{.number} Can schools flex on legal requirements in order to deliver this service?
+### [3.9 ]{.number} Can schools flex on legal requirements in order to deliver this service?

 The Coronavirus Act 2020 allows for the temporary disapplication or modification of some requirements on schools, including within the